To access your personal portal, please login to the BlackBaud Portal now.

 In preparation for the EMP we not only work with our students via guidance lessons and individual sessions with Crosland’s School Counselor, we also provide each family with an EMP Parent Form to help them target both short and long term goals for their child.

-In Lower School Counseling, we place an emphasis on social awareness and transition planning.
-In addition to these overarching themes, our students take part in the following programs: Weekly Social Skills lessons, Girls Group, and the Big Buddy Project.
-These programs are intended to strengthen our students’ social/emotional skills while also encouraging our students to be active in their school community.
+in lower school counseling, we place an emphasis on self-awareness, social awareness, executive functioning, and transition planning. in addition to these overarching themes, our students take part in weekly social skills lessons and girls group. these programs are intended to strengthen our students’ social/emotional skills while also encouraging our students to be active in their school community.

 The Orton-Gillingham methodology is a direct, explicit, multisensory, structured, sequential, diagnostic, and prescriptive way to teach literacy when reading, writing, and spelling does not come easily to individuals, such as those with dyslexia.
 In the hands of a well-trained and experienced instructor, it is a powerful tool of exceptional breadth, depth, and flexibility.
 The highly structured approach introduces the idea of breaking reading and spelling down into smaller skills involving letters and sounds and then building on these skills over time.
 It also pioneered the “multisensory” approach to teaching reading.
 This means that instructors use sight, hearing, touch, and movement to help students connect language with letters and words.